minima-global/minidocs/docs/learn/theblockchain.md

 Proof-of-Work is provided, in the form of electric energy, by all users running the Minima Protocol through the process of hashing.
 A users device must perform a, pre-determined, minimum amount of hashing each time a user:

-1. Mines their transactions (Tx-PoW) before propagating across the network
+1. Mines their transaction before forwarding to peers
-2. Mines a  ‘Pulse’ TxPoW before across the network
+2. Mines a ‘Pulse’ TxPoW before forwarding to peers

 ### Attributes of the Cascading Chain: